sf105/sttp-book/chapters/pragmatic-testing/mocking.md

 One might argue: _But won't that increase the overall complexity of my system?
 After all, it is one more abstraction to be maintained?_ Yes.
 Indeed, complexity grows up whenever we add new abstractions in our software.
 And that is what we are doing here.
-However, the point is: does the easeness in testing the system that we get from adding this abstraction pays the off the cost of the increased complexity?
+However, the point is: does the ease in testing the system that we get from adding this abstraction pay off the cost of the increased complexity?
 Often, the answer is _yes, it does pay off_.

 ## When to mock/stub?